bambielli/bambielli.github.io/_posts/2016-02-20-watch-vs-watch-strict-vs-watch-collection.md

 {% endhighlight %}

 2) [`$watchCollection`][watch-collection]{:target="_blank"} - this registeres a watcher for a collection of scope properties (either an object or an array).
-If any of the items within the collection change, including adding a new item or removing an item, the watcher will fire.
+If any item within the collection changes, including the addition or removal of a new item, the listener is called.

 __Example:__
 {% highlight javascript %}